KosayJabre/Country-Capitals/README.md

 # Country-Capitals
 Get the name of a country's capital city.
 That's it.
-Simple wrapper around a JSON file and `pycountry` with some utils on top.

 ## Installation
 ```